Using the Johari Window model in 4 steps to improve relationships & communication

 Unknown: Unknown to yourself – Unknown to others

 The fourth window pane contains information that simply ‘unknown’.
 This means information, character traits or skills that are unknown to both the individual and others.
-It’s hard to find this information, so you can may want to think back
+It’s hard to find this information, so you may want to think back.

 The Johari window template